-Site type Standard Nature of the venue Bonython Park is a valuable and frequently used recreational open space The site is surrounded by trees and bordered by railway lines on the northern side and the River Torrens on the southern side Suitability Community events of all types, held in daytime and early evening Fenced, corporate, private and ticketed events suitable Discouraged Major events Suggested capacity 5,000 (at any one time) Event size Major and minor events Precinct specific criteria a Operating hours Close: Midnight on all days.
+Site type Standard Nature of the venue Bonython Park is a valuable and frequently used recreational open space The site is surrounded by trees and bordered by railway lines on the northern side and the River Torrens on the southern side Suitability Community events of all types, held in daytime and early evening Fenced, corporate, private and ticketed events suitable Discouraged Major events Suggested capacity 5,000 Event size All sizes, most suitable to small and medium events Precinct specific criteria a Operating hours Close: Midnight on all days.
 Open 11.00am daily for alcohol trade.
 Events can commence from 7.00am.
-Shared use considerations Used for informal recreation Trees and shade around edges Scheduling must avoid clashes with other large events in Bonython Park Considerations • Deceased Worker's Memorial Forest: The immediate area around the above site must be kept clear from infrastructure and patron use (exceptions to this are memorial-related events) Park Lands criteria Site restrictions Railway line on northern side and the river on southern side create restrictions to exits points from large events.
+Shared use considerations Used for informal recreation Trees and shade around edges Scheduling must avoid clashes with other large events in Bonython Park Considerations 1 Deceased Worker's Memorial Forest: The immediate area around the above site must be kept clear from infrastructure and patron use (exceptions to this are memorial-related events) Park Lands criteria Site restrictions Railway line on northern side and the river on southern side create restrictions to exits points from large events.
 The area shaded in blue on the map contains a Key Biodiversity Area and therefore there are limited approvals for use of this space or areas adjacent to this space.
 Event applications for use of these spaces are approved in conjunction with Council's Sustainability team.
 Amplified sound considerations This park is situated at an increased setback from nearby sensitive receivers.
 Ideally, stage locations should be oriented facing south to minimise impacts on nearby residences.
-Refeto recommended stage positioning on map. · · for power, water and sewer points) e City of Adelaide events infrastructure map, detailing all utilities and facilities.
-Shade Some large trees around edges Toilets There are no toilets on site.
-A walk across the river to the Exeloo at the playground is abl to be used but not suitable for event use.
+Refer to recommended stage positioning on map.
+Site features (see map f for power, water and sewer points) Shade Some large trees around edges Toilets There are no toilets on site.
+A walk across the river to the Exeloo at the playground is able to be used but not suitable for event use.
 Lighting N/A Bike parking Bike parking located immediately north of the access road from Port Road Access Essential vehicle access From Park Terrace into site.
 Emergency access road to railway lines must be maintained Accessible parking There are currently no designated accessible car parking spaces nearby.
 Accessible parking could go into event site at the building Transport Public transport services are available.
 The closest tram stop is Bonython Park on Port Road.
 Multiple high frequency bus services are available on Port Road.

-Map 22: Veale Park/Walyu Yarta (Park 21) (Back of Veale Gardens)
+Map 25: Veale Park/Walyu Yarta (Park 21) (Back of Veale Gardens)